sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 1. Leg speed is an iNav extension
 2. Not used by iNav
 3. Once SET_HEAD is invoked, it remains active until cleared by a P1 value of -1.
+4. If a mission contains multiple RTH stanzas, then for MultiWii, the mission terminates at the first RTH.
+For iNav, the mission will continue if LAND is not set, and valid waypoints follow.

 ## Uploading